vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-states.en.md

 -----------------

 When designing a dynamic block in BEM style, you need to provide the complete logic of changes that occur in it as a set of **states** for the block.
-Then the block behavior is determined by **triggers** — callback functions that are performed when the block switches from one state to another.
+Then the block's behavior is determined by **triggers** — callback functions that are performed when the block switches from one state to another.

-This allows you to write the block code declaratively as a set of statements in the format: `state description` — `action performed when switching to this state`.
+This allows you to write the block's code declaratively as a set of statements in the format: `state description` — `action performed when switching to this state`.

 <a name="modifiers"></a>

 ### Modifiers

-According to the BEM methodology,
+According to BEM methodology,
 **modifiers** describe the state of a block and its elements.

 A modifier indicates which of the possible states the block is in.
 A modifier is a **name** — **value** pair.
 The list of acceptable modifier values describes the set of block states.
-For example, to describe a block size, you can use the `size` modifier with the possible values `s`, `m` and `l`.
+For example, to describe a block's size, you can use the `size` modifier with the possible values `s`, `m` and `l`.

 A **simple modifier** is a special case when only the presence or absence of the modifier on the block is important, and its value is insignificant.
-An example is the modifier describing the ”disabled“ state: `disabled`.
+An example is the modifier describing the "disabled" state: `disabled`.
 A modifier with an unspecified `i-bem.js` value is interpreted as boolean and automatically assigned the value `true`.

 Each block can have one or more modifiers set.
 A block isn't required to have any modifiers.
 The block developer defines the list of acceptable modifiers and their